Kentucky Cornbread & Black-eyed Peas

 Kentucky Cornbread Cooked in Cast Iron Skillet

-Preheat the oven to 450° and grease the skillet well.
-Pour half of the batter into the skillet, and top with sharp shredded cheddar cheese.
-The recipe had called for 1/2 cup, but I used a whole cup at least.
-Then pour the rest of the batter on top of the cheese.
+Preheat the oven to 450°F and grease the skillet generously.
+Pour half of the batter into the skillet, then layer it with sharp shredded cheddar cheese.
+While the recipe suggested 1/2 cup, I used at least a full cup for extra cheesy goodness.
+Finally, pour the remaining batter over the cheese layer.

-If you want, you could reserve a little of the cheese (or use extra) and sprinkle some on the very top.
-Bake for 30 minutes at 450°or until a toothpick inserted in the center comes out clean.
+If you’d like, reserve a little of the cheese (or add extra) to sprinkle on top before baking.
+Bake at 450°F for 30 minutes, or until a toothpick inserted in the center comes out clean.

-Let the cornbread sit for a few minutes before you cut it.
-Serve hot and enjoy!
+Let the cornbread rest for a few minutes before slicing.
+Serve hot and enjoy! 🍞🧀

 kentucky cornbread and black-eyed peas